kranthij661-stack/Kranthij-demo/README.md

 # Kranthij-demo
-This is a my first Git Description
+This is a my first Git Description.
 Author-josh